outofmbufs/pidcontrol/README.md

 - `u` -- the control value to ultimately return.
 Default: None

 READ-ONLY ATTRIBUTES:
+- `pid` -- the PIDPlus object
+- `dt` -- the `dt` value supplied for this calculation
 - `e` -- the current candidate error value.
 Will NEVER be None.
-- `pid` -- the PIDPlus object

-Essentially this gives handlers of this event a second swing at the parameters, with a full view of all values whether supplied by the internal calculations or by `PH_base_terms` handlers.
-The `p`, `i`, and `d` attributes will never be None here (as the framework will fill them in if they were not provided in a `PH_base_term`).
-The `u` parameter will normally be None, as it is a rare use-case for a `PH_base_terms` to want to supply a meaningful `u` at that stage; but, theoretically, it could be non-None here.
-A `PH_modify_terms` handler can also modify `u` here, though it may be more typical to do it in the PIDHookCalculateU stage which is explicitly set up for that.

-The `e` term can not be modified here as it has already been used by this point.
+The `e`, `p`, `i`, and `d` values come from the results of the `PIDHookBaseTerms` event and/or subsequent internal calculations.
+Note that those four attributes are NEVER None at this point because if they remained None after the `PIDHookBaseTerms` event they were subsequently filled in by the framework calculations.

+The `e` term is read-only here because changing it would no longer have any effect; it was (potentially) used to calculate `p`, `i`, and `d` and has no further effect on any internal calculations.

+The `u` term is still typically None here unless a `PIDHookBaseTerms` handler set it (in which case it propagates to this `PIDHookModifyTerms` event).
+As with `PIDHookBaseTerms`, it is possible for a handler to set `u` here but it is more typical to do that in `PIDHookCalculateU` at the end.

+Essentially this event gives handlers a chance to see the results of the "base" calculations and modify those results as appropriate.
+See, for example, the implementation of `I_Windup`.

 ### PIDHookCalculateU (handler name: PH_calculate_u)
 The last of the three events during `.pid()` calculation.
-At this stage a candidate `u` value has been computed from the p/i/d terms.
+At this stage a candidate `u` value has been computed from the other attributes.

 Only the `u` value can be overridden at this stage; the remaining attributes are read-only.

 READ-WRITE ATTRIBUTES:
 - `u` -- the candidate control value to ultimately return.
 Will NEVER be None.

 READ-ONLY ATTRIBUTES:
 - `pid` -- the PIDPlus object
+- `dt` -- the `dt` value supplied for this calculation
 - `e` -- for reference: the error value.
 NEVER None.
 - `p` -- for reference: the (unweighted) proportional term value.
 NEVER None.
 - `i` -- for reference: the (unweighted) integral term value.
 NEVER None.